Mach-web/Machine_learning/README.md

 #### Using CNNS, GRUs, LSTMs with a larger dataset.ipynb

-Compared movie reviews predictions between models with Embeddings only, CNN, GRU, LSTM and multiple LSTMs.
+Compared movie review predictions between models with Embeddings only, CNN, GRU, LSTM and multiple LSTMs.

 # Image_recognition folder